Session 07-06 - Contingency Tables

 1. Identify the two variables and their categories

-2. Create empty table with row/column labels
+2. Create empty table with row/column labels and totals

 3. Fill in given values (often percentages → convert to counts)

-4. Use relationships to complete missing cells
+4. Use subtraction to complete missing cells

-5. Verify: Row and column totals must match
+5. Verify: Row and column totals must match the grand total

 Example: Building a Table